 1. CMLT 0101;

-2. Three content classes in the primary foreign language, including two literary classes and one cultural class (e.g. cinema, politics).
-The choice of particular classes requires the approval of the student’s advisors and the Program Director.
-Students will also need approval for inclusion of study abroad classes in this category;*
+2. Three content courses in the primary foreign language, including two literary classes and one cultural course (e.g. cinema, politics).
+The choice of particular classes requires the approval of the student’s primary language advisor and the Program Director.
+Students will also need approval for inclusion of study abroad classes in this category.*

-4. One course in literary theory (suggested in sophomore year);
+4. One course in literary theory (suggested for sophomore year);

 5. Study abroad required for all students studying a foreign language.
-Up to 4 courses in literature taken abroad may be counted toward the major, subject to the approval of the Director of the program.
+Up to 4 courses in literature taken abroad may be counted toward the major, subject to the pre-approval of the Director of the program.
 All students studying abroad must take one class in their foreign language after their return;

 6 .Two electives explicitly comparative in nature.
 These literature courses may be taught in English.
 Examples: CLAS/CMLT 0150; CMLT/RELI 0238; CMLT/CLAS 0450; ENAM/CMLT 0305; GRMN/CMLT 0333; ITAL/CMLT 0299.
 Suitable classes will be cross-listed and bear the prefix CMLT.